OmkarChitragar/M2-EmbSyS/README.md

 ## Challenges

-*	Due to limitations of sensors in simul-IDE software it was bit difficult to design a circuit and build code.
-The challenge was overcome by replacing the water-level sensor with on/off switch and water-level indicator sensor with potentiometer.
+*	Due to limitations of sensors in simul-IDE software it was bit difficult to design the circuit and build code.
+*	The challenge was overcome by replacing the water-level sensor with on/off switch and water-level indicator sensor with potentiometer.